kzahel/web-server-chrome/README.md

 options: object, with keys
 - handlers: array of handlers,
 - renderIndex: boolean (whether to render index.html if in directory)
+- optBackground: whether to run even if the window is closed
+- optAutoStart: whether to auto start when chrome starts
 - port: int (port to listen on)

 Handlers